AugustoLisboa/Trello-Report-Web/README.md

 ## Privacy Note

 This tool runs entirely in your browser.
 Your Trello API credentials and data are never sent to any server - all processing happens locally.

-## Development

-To run locally:
-1. Clone this repository
-2. Open `index.html` in your browser